 At this stage of the case, only one issue exists-whether Plaintiff has sufficiently pled that the belief upon which her objection to receiving the COVID-19 vaccine was based is a religious belief. "[T]o adequately plead a 'religious belief,' a plaintiff must allege some facts regarding the nature of her belief system, as well as facts connecting her objection to that belief system."
-Aliano, 2023 WL 4398493, at \5.
+Aliano, 2023 WL 4398493, at 5.
 "In other words, she must demonstrate that her objection arises from a subjective belief that is tied to her belief system which meets the Africa factors."
 Id. (citing Africa, 662 F.2d at 1032; Fallon, 877 F.2d at 492-93 (concluding that the plaintiff's "anti-vaccination beliefs are not religious" but providing "[t]his is not to say that antivaccination beliefs cannot be part of a broader religious faith; in some circumstances, they can, and in those circumstances, they are protected")); see also Brown v.
 Child. 's Hosp. of Phila., 794 F. App'x 226, 227 (3d Cir.
 2020) ("[I]t is not sufficient merely to hold a 'sincere opposition to vaccination'; rather, the individual must show that the 'opposition to vaccination is a religious belief." (quoting Fallon, 877 F.3d at 490)); Griffin v.
-Massachusetts Dep't of Revenue, 2023 WL 4685942, at \5 (D. Mass.
+Massachusetts Dep't of Revenue, 2023 WL 4685942, at 5 (D. Mass.
 July 20, 2023); Ellison v.
-Inova Health Care Servs., 2023 WL 6038016, at \6 (E.D.
+Inova Health Care Servs., 2023 WL 6038016, at 6 (E.D.
 Va.
 Sept.
 14, 2023) (A plaintiff should "provide[] sufficient allegations regarding [their] subjective personal beliefs, how those beliefs are related to [their] faith, and how those beliefs form the basis of [their] objection to the COVID-19 vaccination.").
-Defendant argues that Plaintiff's objection to the vaccine stems from Plaintiff's personal moral code rather than from her religious beliefs.
-(D.I.
-15 at 7-15; D.I.
-18 at 5-10).
+Defendant argues that Plaintiff's objection to the vaccine stems from Plaintiff's personal moral code rather than from her religious beliefs.3 (D.I.
+24 at 8-16; D.I.
+27 at 5-8).

-&lt;sup>3 Defendant does not challenge Plaintiff's assertion that her Methodist faith meets the Africa test.
-Rather, Defendant argues the beliefs on which Plaintiff's objection to the vaccine is based are secular beliefs based on Plaintiff's personal moral code, as opposed to religious beliefs that form
+3 Defendant does not challenge Plaintiff's assertion that her religious faith of non-denominational Christianity meets the Africa test.
+Rather, Defendant argues the beliefs on which Plaintiff's objection to the vaccine is based are secular beliefs based on Plaintiff's personal moral code, as

-Plaintiff identifies two categories of beliefs which she argues qualify as religious beliefs.
+Plaintiff identifies three categories of beliefs which she argues qualify as religious beliefs.
 (See D.I.
-21 at 5 (placing Plaintiff under the "Created in the Image of God" and "Cannot Defile Body Because it is a Temple of the Holy Spirit" categories); D.I.
-8 ¶ 19).
-For the following reasons, I find Plaintiff has failed to adequately plead facts that show either of these categories are religious beliefs that form the basis of her objection to the COVID-19 vaccine.
+30 at 5 (placing Plaintiff under the "Created in the Image of God," "Cannot change God Given Immune System/Healing Power rests with God," "Cannot Defile Body Because it is a Temple of the Holy Spirit" categories); D.I.
+21 ¶ 19).
+For the following reasons, I find Plaintiff has failed to adequately plead facts that show any of these categories are religious beliefs that form the basis of her objection to the COVID-19 vaccine.